 Chartway Group is a Kent-based development and construction group providing services to deliver improved communities and environments.

-Westerhill Homes is a private market brand with a single mission – to deliver quality housing developments in Kent, homes that people are proud to call home.
+Westerhill Homes by Chartway is a private housebuilder with a single mission – to deliver quality housing developments across South East England.

 Modern Slavery Statement

-This statement applies to all companies within and associated to Chartway Group (referred to in this statement as ‘The Group’}.
-The information included in the statement refers to the financial year 31 May 2018.
+This statement applies to all companies within and associated to Chartway Partnerships Group (referred to in this statement as ‘The Group’) and has been approved by the Board of Directors as at 31 May 2023.
+The information included in the statement refers to the financial year 31 May 2023.

 The Group considers that modern slavery encompasses:

 - Forced work, through mental or physical threat;

 - Being owned or controlled by an employer through mental or physical abuse of the threat of abuse;

 - Being dehumanised, treated as a commodity or being bought or sold as property;